Barnum's American Museum: Attractions

 The museum's collection included items collected throughout the world over a period of 25 years.
 The museum offered many attractions which grew to great fame.
 One of the most famous was General Tom Thumb, a 35-inch tall dwarf who eventually garnered so much fame and success that Queen Victoria saw his performances twice, and Abraham Lincoln personally congratulated Thumb on his wedding.

 Thumb wasn't the only physical oddity; there was also the Fiji Mermaid and Josephine Boisdechene, who had a large beard, which had grown to the length of two inches when she was only eight years old.
 As if to supplement Tom Thumb, the museum also had William Henry Johnson (Zip the Pinhead), who was one of Barnum's longest-running attractions.
 Barnum also exhibited giants such as Routh Goshen, who was known as the "Arabian Giant", and Anna Swan.
-Another famous attraction was Chang and Eng, Siamese twins, who were extremely argumentative, both with each other and Barnum himself.
+Another famous attraction was Chang and Eng, conjoined twins, who were extremely argumentative, both with each other and Barnum himself.

 The museum also boasted an elegant theatre, called the "Lecture Room," and characterized in the popular Gleason's Pictorial Drawing-Room Companion of 1853, "one of the most elegant and recherche halls of its class to be found anywhere," which would offer "every species of entertainment ... 'from grave to gay, from lively to severe,' ... [and] judiciously purged of every semblance of immorality."

 Impressively, these shows "[rivaled] or even [excelled] those of the neighboring theaters."
 This was possible because: 1) these performances occurred in a space labeled a lecture hall, helping to distinguish them for those who would never have been near a theatre, and 2) "[Barnum] made the theatre into something it had rarely been before: a place of family entertainment, where men and women, adults and children, could intermingle safe in the knowledge that no indecencies would assault their senses either on stage or off."

-Additionally, Barnum implemented several morality plays to be shown in his auditorium, many of which taught against the dangers of drinking.
+Barnum implemented several morality plays to be shown in his auditorium, many of which taught against the dangers of drinking.
 Werner points out the accessibility of these performances saying, "many persons who would not be seen in a theatre visited regularly the Museum Lecture Room—Barnum would never consent to calling it a theatre—where the moral dramas of 'Joseph and his Brethren,' 'Moses,' and 'The Drunkard' were performed."
 These were especially popular with women, as alcoholism was becoming rampant among working-class men.
 These plays were often seen as the height of family-friendly entertainment, because they taught good lessons that were appropriate for all ages.